bergben/ng2-img-max/README.md

 Same as above just that it takes in only one file instead of a whole array of files.

 ## Contribute
-Due to the lack of other algorithms that also reduce the filesize of an image by reducing the quality until it fits a certain limit, help to find the best possible algorithm is much appreciated.
+Due to the lack of other algorithms that also reduce the filesize of an image by reducing the quality until it fits a certain limit, help to find the best possible algorithm to do so is much appreciated.
 The current algorithm can be found here: https://github.com/bergben/ng2-img-max/blob/master/src/img-max-size.service.ts#L49.

 ## Limitations